 It’s the engrossing story of a woman claiming power

-Catherine is cut off from publicly engaging in politics—she attempts a speech and Peter cuts her off, “No, you don’t talk, my love”; she asks to help govern and is again told “You will bare my heirs”—so she involves herself in the background, and over the course of the series evolves from naïve bride-to-be to savvy empress-to-be.
+Catherine is cut off from publicly engaging in politics—she attempts a speech and Peter cuts her off, “No, you don’t talk, my love”; she asks to help govern and is again told “You will bear my heirs”—so she involves herself in the background, and over the course of the series evolves from naïve bride-to-be to savvy empress-to-be.
 It is inspiring to see a young woman in such a male-dominated political system as eighteenth-century imperial Russia rise to the ultimate position of power.

 Furthermore, it rehabilitates her character in many ways, as the real Catherine the Great is an infamously misunderstood historical figure (as is so often the case with women in history).
 Historically, she is more remembered for her rumoured sexual escapades than for the actual complexities of her reign.
 On one hand, she pushed through an Enlightenment agenda of reason, art, and modernity, founding schools and experimenting with vaccination; but on the other, she maintained despotic authority with at-times ruthless methods, failed to liberate the serfs, and has been criticized for her policies towards the Jewish people.